 Similar to a help article that a user seeks out and reads.
 A user has a clear intention and is motivated to invest effort in learning more to accomplish their objective.ΒEmails and help articles have very different formats -- different lengths, different styles, and different designs.
 Emails require heavy testing and analysis to be successful, whereas with articles it's easier to know if they resolved the user's questions.

 For every Tour you create, you'll have to select its type as the first step during configuration.
-This is really straightforward and is one of the logical steps you'll go through before publishing the Tour.
+This is a straightforward step and the first you'll go through, before publishing your Tour.

-π You will not be able to change the Tour type after it has been activated.
-If you want to use another type, you should duplicate the Tour and configure it under the other type.
+π You will not be able to change the Tour type after it has been published.
+If you want to use another type, you can create a new Tour

 This Tour type shines when you want to drive user awareness and product discovery.